wallstersson/ukth-appinn-containerapps-orderapi/solution2.md

 Let's do some troubleshooting.

 ### Troubleshoot and redeploy application
-ContainerApps integrates with Application Insights and Log Analytics.
-In the Azure Portal, go to the Log Analytics workspace in the resource group we're using for this demo and run the following query to view the logs for the `queuereader` application.
+ContainerApps integrates with _Application Insights_ and _Log Analytics_.
+In the Azure Portal, go to the Log Analytics workspace in the resource group we're using for this lab and run the following query to view the logs for the _queuereader_ application.

 ```text
 ContainerAppConsoleLogs_CL